TytusKolpak/SlipThrough2/Documentation/GameElements.md

 1. Put in a number of enemies of the same type and a boss with larger texture and bigger stats
     1. Boss be random one of the inside enemies, appearing after all others are defeated
 2. Maybe add option press C to Continue after a win to reset everything but make enemies stronger to introduce level progression

-### Weaponry

-1. Introduce a new building
-2. Have inside be built as a completely new, full size map representing inside of a building
-3. Inside a new weapon can be picked up (and then used)
-4. Potions can be bought? (would require gold acquiring in some way)
-    1. And used to regain health, mana or some other stats
-5. Shield can be bought (needs to be used with B - blocks an enemy attack)
-6. Have weapons have a hitting animation - like a little rotation + position change

 ## Topic to keep in mind